thangduc1802/doku/documentation.md

         Redirects to the favorites page.

     Tests:
-        1. **Favorites Removal**:
+        1. **Removing Favorites**:
-            - Input: Valid user session and selected ISBNs.
+            - Input: A logged-in user selects books to remove from their favorites.
-            - Expected Outcome: The function should remove the specified books from the user's favorites and redirect to the favorites page.
+            - Expected Outcome: The selected books are removed from the user's favorites, and the page reloads.

-        2. **Unauthorized Removal Handling**:
+        2. **Unauthorized Access**:
-            - Input: POST request without a logged-in user.
+            - Input: A non-logged-in user attempts to remove favorite books.
-            - Expected Outcome: The function should redirect to the login page.
+            - Expected Outcome: The user is redirected to the login page with a warning logged.
     """
     if 'user_id' in session:
         user_id = session['user_id']
         selected_isbns = request.form.getlist('selected_books')

         if selected_isbns:
-            # Remove selected favorites from the JSON file
             json_storage.remove_favorites(user_id, selected_isbns)
+            logging.info(f"Removed favorites for user {user_id}: {selected_isbns}")

         return redirect(url_for('favorites'))
+    logging.warning("Unauthorized attempt to remove favorites.")
     return redirect(url_for('login'))

 @app.route('/add_favorite', methods=['POST'])
 def add_favorite():
     """
     Adds selected books to the user's favorites.

     POST:
         Saves the selected books (with title, author, ISBN, publication year) to the user's favorites list.